Władysław Moes

-Władysław Gerard Jan Nepomuk Marya Moes (17 November 1900 – 17 December 1986) was a Polish landowner and has been claimed as the inspiration for the character Tadzio in Thomas Mann’s novella Death in Venice, which was filmed as Death in Venice by Luchino Visconti.
+Władysław Gerard Jan Nepomuk Marya Moes (17 November 1900 – 17 December 1986) was a Polish landowner who has been claimed as the inspiration for the character Tadzio in Thomas Mann’s novella Death in Venice.

 Early life

 Władysław Moes was born in the Moes Palace near Wierbka, in southern Congress Poland.
-He was the second son of the six children of Aleksander Juliusz Moes (1856–1928), a large landowner, factory owner and philanthropist, and his wife noblewoman Janina Miączyńska (1869–1946), whose family used the Suchekomnaty coat of arms.
+He was the second son of the six children of Aleksander Juliusz Moes (1856–1928), a large landowner, factory owner, and philanthropist, and his wife noblewoman Janina Miączyńska (1869–1946), whose family used the Suchekomnaty coat of arms.
 He was also the grandson of Christian August Moes (1810–1872), a Polish industrialist of Dutch origin.

 In May 1911, on the advice of doctors, he spent a spring holiday with his family at the Lido in Venice, staying at the Grand Hotel des Bains.
 There, he allegedly attracted the attention of the German writer Thomas Mann, who used him as the inspiration for Tadzio – a character of his novella Death in Venice, published in 1912.

 Katia Mann recalled that her husband's idea for the story came during a holiday at the Grand Hôtel des Bains in 1911:

 All the details of the story... are taken from experience ...
 In the dining-room, on the very first day, we saw the Polish family, which looked exactly the way my husband described them: the girls were dressed rather stiffly and severely, and the very charming, beautiful boy of about 13 was wearing a sailor suit with an open collar and very pretty lacings.
 He caught my husband's attention immediately.
 This boy was tremendously attractive, and my husband was always watching him with his companions on the beach.
 He didn't pursue him through all of Venice—that he didn't do—but the boy did fascinate him, and he thought of him often...

 Moes was taught by private tutors and later studied at Saint Stanislaus Kostka's Gymnasium in Warsaw.
 In 1920, Moes was a volunteer uhlan in the Polish-Soviet War.
 Later, he ran a landed estate and a horse farm in Udórz that he inherited from his father, who died in 1928.